-- If, as President Lefton has stated, "Academic honesty is the academy's most cherished value," not reporting acts of plagiarism diminishes the accomplishments of student who not not commit such acts
+- Not reporting acts of plagiarism diminishes the accomplishments of students who not not commit such acts

 - Students who plead to an instructor not to report them may well have committed acts of plagiarism in the past and could continue to plagiarize in the future